 Good students (humans) need just one chance to arrive at the correct answer.
 They don’t need five.
 They never asked for them.
 They look at the thing.
 If they know what it is, then that’s it.
 If you give them five chances, they only use one.
 They waste the other four chances because you forced them to play with top-5 rules.
 Their top-5 accuracy is the same as their top-1 accuracy.

 On the other hand, the bad students (neural nets) can’t get the correct answer for the first try, so you give them five chances.
 They utilized all five chances.
 Thus their top-5 accuracy is much higher than their top-1 accuracy.
 With top-5, neural nets appear to have high accuracy, some even better than humans.
 But if you test them with top-1, they could be much inferior.

 Should you give everybody five chances?
 Usually no. The real world is not a research competition like ILSVRC.
 It is a cruel game of life.
-Many real world situations give you only one chance to recognize an object, and that one chance often means live or death.
-Eating, walking cross the street, driving… You are often not allowed to make even one mistake in your recognition.
+Many real-world situations give you only one chance to recognize an object, and that one chance often means life or death.
+Eating, walking across the street, driving… You are often not allowed to make even one mistake in your recognition.
 You are not allowed to be fuzzy.

 Human-level vision has a long way to go

 How far are machines from achieving true human-level vision?
 Very far.
 If you observe your own vision system a little carefully, you may realize that human vision is fundamentally different from neural nets.
 I’d like to talk about that in a following post.